 ~Bertolt Brecht, Motto (fragment)

-It is possible that, somewhat unconsciously, I might be turning into “an increasingly lonely old man writing for other lonely old men2” and my writing is, as someone said, a call from one solitude to another.
-But I find that unlikely.
-The truth, as little as I may know it, is that I write for myself.
+Perhaps my writing is, as someone said, a call from one solitude to another.
+It is also possible that, somewhat unconsciously, I might be turning into “an increasingly lonely old man writing for other lonely old men”.2 But I find that unlikely, even though at the core of my being I might be what Paul Valéry said the poet must always be, “un homme très ancien”.
+The truth, as little as I may know it, is that a poet I am not and that I write for myself.

 I’d like to write about the things that bother me within the things I know about.